data42lana/learning_dl_tools/README.md

 The neural network models were trained using the GPU.
 To connect it, you need to select the GPU from the drop-down list in the Colab menu (Runtime-> Change runtime type) and save the selection.
 ### Versions of packages used:
 ---
-python 3.7.10, tensorflow 2.5.0, keras 2.5.0, keras-tuner 1.0.3, pytorch 1.9.0+cu102, torchvision 0.10.0+cu102, ray 1.4.1, matplotlib 3.2.2.
+python 3.7.10, tensorflow 2.5.0, keras 2.5.0, keras-tuner 1.0.3, torch 1.9.0+cu102, torchvision 0.10.0+cu102, ray 1.4.1, matplotlib 3.2.2.
 ### Data:
 ---
-For the project, we took images of two classes "Rabbit" and "Squirrel" from [Open Images Dataset V6 + Extensions](https://storage.googleapis.com/openimages/web/index.html)
+Images of two classes "Rabbit" and "Squirrel" from [Open Images Dataset V6 + Extensions](https://storage.googleapis.com/openimages/web/index.html) licensed under a [Attribution 2.0 Generic (CC BY 2.0)](https://creativecommons.org/licenses/by/2.0/) license with a note (see the License section on the [Description page](https://storage.googleapis.com/openimages/web/factsfigures_v6.html) of the Dataset for more information).
-### How can you help:
-If you find any bugs, issues, or have any questions or recommendations for improvement this project, please write about it.